itsjunetime/smserver/docs/API.md

 files_values = {'attachments': file}
 url = 'http://192.168.0.127:8741/send'

+# The server's certificate is self-signed, so make to include the `verify` parameter in the request
-post(url, files=files_values, data=vals)
+post(url, files=files_values, data=vals, verify=False)
 ```

 To be able to send a text with a subject, the `subject` variable in `vals` must not be empty, and you must have the option `Enable subject functionality` toggled on in the app

-I've read that the value for `attachments` in `files_values` could be a list of tuples (a list of variables like `file`), but doing that has cause python to fail every time I've tried it, so I would recommend just iterating over each attachment and sending them individually.
+I've read that the value for `attachments` in `files_values` could be a list of tuples (a list of variables like `file`), but doing that has caused python to fail every time I've tried it, so I would recommend just iterating over each attachment and sending them individually.